der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-limit|int|How many entities to return.
+limit|int|The number of entities to return.
 ### Returns:
 |Type|Description|
 |-|-